murali248641/interview-ready-repo/c/README.txt

 26. Build your own strcmp without casesensitive program in c?

+27. Build nibble swap program in c?

+28. count setbits in a variable in c?

+29. setbit and clear bit program in c?

-27. how do you allocate and free the memory for 2d array.?
+30. how do you allocate and free the memory for 2d array.?